janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Merging Services in CPI

 This one is not really a classic option control mechanism.
 The idea comes from the current practice implemented in MetalLB: https://metallb.universe.tf/usage/#ip-address-sharing
+The same works in GCE as a workaround.

-I.e. if a cloud provider wants to support this feature the CPI must have a logic to apply the Service definitions with a common key value (for exampele LoadBalancerIP) on the same LoadBalancer instance.
+I.e. if a cloud provider wants to support this feature the CPI must have a logic to apply the Service definitions with a common key value (for example loadBalancerIP) on the same LoadBalancer instance.
 If the CPI does not implement this support it will work as it does currently.
 Pro:
 - the cloud provider can decide when to support this feature, and until that it works as currently for this kind of config
 Con: